opentensor/bittensor-subnet-template/docs/what_are_subnets.md

 By incentivizing developers to create their own markets, Bittensor is set to become a  one-stop-shop for those seeking all the compute requirements for building unstoppable applications on top of an incentivized infrastructure

+# Deeper dive
+Check out the Bittensor about page [here](https://bittensor.com/about) for more details about what the bittensor paradigm is and why subnets are revolutionary technology.

+Also see our [linktree](https://linktr.ee/opentensor) for more information.